Self employed applicants

-We require the latest year’s income evidence to be for the 2020/21 tax year on all cases except for Directors of a Limited Company with a shareholding ≥25%, or in receipt of dividends as part of their remuneration package.
+We require the latest year’s income evidence to be no older than 2020/21 tax year on all cases except for Directors of a Limited Company with a shareholding ≥25%, or in receipt of dividends as part of their remuneration package.
 For Directors of a Limited Company where the trading year differs from the tax year, we will accept income evidence with a latest trading year end date up to 15 months before the date of the application.

 Tax Calculations and Corresponding Tax Year Overviews

-For sole traders and partnerships we will always request the latest 2 years tax calculations with corresponding tax year overviews as the preferred method of income verification (latest year must be 2020/21 tax year).
+For sole traders and partnerships we will always request the latest 2 years tax calculations with corresponding tax year overviews as the preferred method of income verification (We require the latest year’s income evidence to be no older than 2020/21 tax year).
 We will not accept them for Limited Companies as they do not show if the dividends are covered by the net profit after corporation tax and will therefore require an accountant's reference instead (further details under Accountant's Reference below).